iExecBlockchainComputing/idapp/api/README.md

 # idapp-sconifier > API

 This API is a Node.js server that will be running on a Linux VM.

 It is composed of one endpoint:

  - `/sconify`:
     - Takes a public dockerhub image as input,
     - builds a sconified image out of it,
-    - and publish it to iExec "teamproduct" dockerhub
+    - publishes it to iExec "teamproduct" dockerhub,
+    - deploys an app contract on Bellecour.

  - `/` or any other endpoint: will return a simple text (mostly to check if the server is running)